-Please reference as: Whites Writing Whiteness (2015) ‘’First Principles’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/overviews/first-principles/ and provide the paragraph number as appropriate when quoting.
+Please reference as: Liz Stanley (2018) ‘First Principles in WWW Research’ Whites Writing Whiteness www.whiteswritingwhiteness.ed.ac.uk/overviews/first-principles and provide the paragraph number as appropriate when quoting.

 1. Whites Writing Whiteness is neither an epistemological project concerned primarily with matters of knowledge, nor an epistolary one concerned specifically with letter-writing as a medium of communication.
 It is rather centrally engaged with matters of representation, with how people see and represent the world and other people in it, and as a consequence it works across the epistemological/ontological so-called divide, for in practice questions of being and questions of knowing overlay each other.
-Gottlob Schreiner, a London Missionary Society missionary who arrived in South Africa in the 1830s, wrote letters in which he struggled to know what the different communities he was living among were ‘like’ in ethical and spiritual terms; he also, somewhat pig-headedly, struggled to be the kind of preacher working under the hand of God he wanted to be, and saw this as requiring him to know God’s being in its fundament.
+An example concerns Gottlob Schreiner, a London Missionary Society missionary who arrived in South Africa in the 1830s.
+He wrote letters in which he struggled to know what the different communities he was living among were ‘like’ in ethical and spiritual terms; he also, somewhat pig-headedly, struggled to be the kind of preacher working under the hand of God he wanted to be, and saw this as requiring him to know God’s being in its fundament.
 Impossible here to separate out being and not/knowing.
-In the 1910s and 20s, South African politician and Prime Minister Jan Smuts wrote hundreds of letters to a woman friend in which in which he inscribed an epistolary space which had no ‘race’ aspects because none of the people (i.e. black) who for him bore its markers were present/represented; the economy of land and mines and factories ran themselves, meals cooked themselves and houses cleaned themselves, clothes were washed and ironed and children were looked after by themselves… The world Smuts represented in these letters was one made ontologically safe – separation, apartheid, was made as though absolute.
-In both examples, albeit in very different ways, at different times and for different reasons, in these representational spaces inscribed by Gottlob Schreiner and by Jan Smuts questions of being and questions of knowing were both foreground and background and also inseparable.
+Another example is that in the 1910s and 20s, South African politician and Prime Minister Jan Smuts wrote hundreds of letters to a woman friend in which in which he inscribed an epistolary space which had no ‘race’ aspects because none of the people (i.e. black) who for him bore its markers were present/represented; the economy of land and mines and factories ran themselves, meals cooked themselves and houses cleaned themselves, clothes were washed and ironed and children were looked after by themselves… The world Smuts represented in these letters was one made ontologically safe – separation, apartheid, was made as though absolute.
+In both examples, albeit in different ways, at different times and for different reasons, questions of being and questions of knowing were both foreground and background and also inseparable in these representational spaces inscribed by Gottlob Schreiner and by Jan Smuts.

 4. In addition, always standing between then and the past and how its people represented it, and now and how in the present these past matters can be understood, is the researcher, historian or other names given to those who inquire about ‘back then’ (Stanley, Salter and Dampier 2013).
 But of course, there are always already people there before us: the people who lived it, puzzled about it, argued over it, changed their minds about it.
 Between the 1870s and the 1900s, Bessie Price, the wife of missionary Roger Price and daughter of missionaries Robert Moffat and Mary Smith Moffat, wrote long letters that shade into being journals (Stanley 2013b).
 These relate, describe, summarise, pronounce, but also reflect, puzzle, conjecture, about different Tswana people she lived among – what was meant when someone said something puzzling or perplexing, who should be taken most notice of, how was she herself seen, what faults did she find with herself as well as others?
 For Bessie Price, such practical inquiries were often kept at bay in representational terms, but surface in a galvanic way when they are commented on.
 For Cronwright-Schreiner, the concern after his estranged wife Olive Schreiner’s death in 1920 was to fix up the past so that it better fitted his account of it, in The Life of Olive Schreiner (1924), and also better fitted his related account of the supposed ‘essential being’ or character of its subject.
 He did this by vanishing many people from the represented version, carefully selecting in some correspondents and letters and parts of letters, excising others, re-writing what failed to fit his version, and produced The Letters of Olive Schreiner.
 Who she was, what she was, and why she was like it, were his puzzle, project and accomplishment (Stanley and Salter 2009).